marcinwiacek/pl1/project1/postmortem.md

 In proposed solution we don't need user-kernel architecture.
 Minimal operating system could have such modules:

-1. disk driver supporting user app requests for accessing files (created with interrupt) and request for virtual memory pages (also send with interrupt but from MMU)
+1. disk driver supporting user app requests for accessing files (created with interrupt) and request for virtual memory pages (also send with interrupt but from MMU).
+This should allow for some operations (like updates of system binaries) for example to shell process only.
 2. keyboard driver sending pressed key info to user apps, which asked for this (they need to submit such request first).
 This module should implement clipboard.
 3. graphic driver displaying something on the screen (speaking with RAM memory)
 4. mouse driver